-The purpose of this web site is to provide a place where the latest beta version of CELESTIAL TOOLS can be downloaded and tested, and the results, opinions, and suggestions can be reported and discussed, before it is released to the United States Power Squadrons web site.
-If there is no current beta version, the site will contain the latest released version.
-The current version is V5.5.0, a released version, dated 3/21/2017.
+The purpose of this web site is to provide a place where those who cannot access the United States Power Squadrons web site (non-members) can download and test the latest version of CELESTIAL TOOLS, and the results, opinions, and suggestions can be reported and discussed.
+The current version is V5.8.0, dated 11/20/2018.
+(The version number can be seen in "About" on the opening (menu) screen.)
 See the Revision History for details of the changes.

 Main celestial functions (using built-in "almanac"):